--------------------

 HOOU project "Material Networks"

-Especially in the past 60 years, a fundamental change has taken place in the relationship between humans and nature.
-Architecture has played a leading role in this.
-In Germany, the construction and maintenance of buildings causes about 40% of CO2 emissions, 52% of our waste and consumes 90% of the mineral, non-renewable resources in the production of building materials.
-The immense energy consumption and high CO2 emissions of buildings and non-recyclable construction waste, but also increasing social inequalities and societal cleavages require a fundamental change of mindset in construction and architecture.
-Following the enlightenment and also the tradition of modernity, we separate in our imagination humans and nature, nature and culture.
-But this categorical separation seems questionable when we consider the complex implications of humans and nature in times of the Anthropocene.
-As architects, we make nature with our everyday design decisions.
-All building activities have impacts locally, on the immediate neighborhood, as well as on the Earth system globally.
-While in many areas of our daily lives we are aware of our complicated relationships with, for example, the clothing industry in Bangladesh, we are less aware of the interconnectedness of our construction industry for instance in the wake of lime or sand mining.
-Yet in light of the climate crisis, such awareness is urgently needed in order to be able to take responsibility for our spatial planning activities.
+Over the past 60 years in particular, there has been a fundamental change in the relationship between humans and nature.
+Architecture has played a key role in this.
+In Germany, the construction and operation of buildings causes around 40% of CO₂ emissions, 52% of all waste and consumes 90% of mineral, non-renewable raw materials in the production of building materials.
+The immense energy consumption and high CO₂ emissions of buildings, construction site residues and non-recyclable demolition waste, as well as increasing social inequalities and social divisions, require a fundamental mindset change in the construction industry and architecture.
+As architects, we shape nature with our everyday design decisions.
+All building practices have an impact locally in the immediate neighborhood as well as globally in the earth system.
+While the general public has recently become aware of the complicated relationships in many areas of everyday life, for example with the clothing industry in Bangladesh, the interconnectedness of the construction industry, for example in the course of lime or sand extraction, is less recognized.
+However, in light of the climate emergency, such awareness is urgently needed in order to be able to take responsibility for spatial planning activities.

 Contact Information